-DMSO is an essential part of over 700 pharmaceutical synthesis and is in various clinical trial stages.
+DMSO has been an essential part of numerous pharmaceutical syntheses that are currently in various clinical trial stages or commercial phases.
 Below are some specific pharmacological drug classes which benefit from the use of DMSO in manufacturing.

 Azoles are substituted imidazoles that exhibit fungistatic activity at very low levels and are fungicidal at micromolar levels.
 Common fungicides used in agricultural and medicinal applications include itraconazole, ketoconazole, and miconazole.

 As shown below, DMSO is primarily used to produce the ether linkage in this class of compounds.

 The Quinolones have medicinal properties that make them important agents in the treatment of cystic fibrosis and bacterial infections.
 Important examples from this class include Ciprofloxacin hydrochloride and Norfloxacin.